 apps

-• Our client wanted to create an efficient, user-friendly system for gamers with mental health in mind to connect with other like-minded gamers through conversations and build curated profiles.
+• Our client wanted to create an efficient, user-friendly system for patients to connect with therapists and mental health clinicians through curated profiles.

 • As a project that had already passed through several design hands before reaching us, we began by first understanding the business needs, potential endpoints, technical requirements (much of the backend had been already built prior to us entering the project), and any other prior requirements that hadn’t already been met.
 After interviewing users, reviewing competitor products and assessing clinician needs, we complied our research into documentation.
 After presenting our findings to the business, we collaborated to develop user flows (aka how a user goes through certain processes—in this case, conducting searches and scheduling appointments).

 We collaborated through several iterations before landing on a final set of designs.
 Using the approved mockups and the updated design system, we began preparing views for developer handoff.
-As developers worked off the mockup, we were able to support them along the way with any questions they had.
+As developers worked off the mockup, we were able to support them along the way—taking any questions or design feedback.

 marketplace for leather goods